ThinkDataEd/curriculum/docs/unit2/lesson10.md

 the marble bag is NOT independent from another draw because removing one marble impacts the next event.***</span>

-13. *Exit Slip*: Based on this lesson, ask students to describe a sample, an event, and replacement.
+13. *Exit Slip*: Based on this lesson, ask students to describe sampling with replacement and sampling without replacement.

 ###**Class Scribes:**
 One team of students will give a brief talk to discuss what they think the 3 most important topics of the